Risks of Removing Puppies Too Early From Mother and Litter Mates

 Puppies also learn from the age of five weeks how to be submissive.
 The mother dog teaches the puppy basic manners and she may discipline unacceptable behaviors by growling, snarling or snapping lightly.
 The puppies after a few corrections learn more acceptable behaviors, and afterwards, all it takes is the mother to give a mere glare to get a point across.
 When puppies fail to learn discipline from their mother, they tend to become very difficult to train.

-Singleton puppies and puppies removed too early, may also have a hard time tolerating frustration.
-Because they never had to struggle over resources such as mom's nipples, they aren't much used to not get what they want and self-sooth.
+Singleton puppies and puppies removed too early may also have a hard time tolerating frustration.
+Because they never had to struggle over resources such as mom's nipples, they aren't much used to not getting what they want and can't self-soothe.